Twenty Things to Do in the NH Seacoast Region

 If you like to watch artists at work, take a trip to Salmon Falls Stoneware in Dover.
 The beloved stoneware is highly prized and has become an American tradition for more than 20 years.
 The pottery is hand-made and hand-decorated, with traditional or country designs.
 In 1983, Salmon Falls purchased an old building in Dover, known as the Boston and Maine Engine House, that was used to service train engines back in the 1920s.
 The building would become Salmon Falls Stoneware, a studio and shop where visitors can watch artisans create pots, electric lamps, crocks and vases made in the tradition of 1800's stoneware.
 The pieces are uniquely New England, making this shop a true landmark in the City of Dover.

 Take in the view

-New Castle Town Park is a hidden gem that few (other than locals) know about.
+New Castle's Great Island Common is a hidden gem that few (other than locals) know about.
 Located on Route 1B on the island of New Castle, the park is a 32-acre Oceanside haven that features a rocky outcrop, a view of two lighthouses, a small beach, a pier, benches and a grassy knoll offer places to relax and enjoy the ocean breeze.
 There is a small admission fee to get into the park but its beauty is unparalleled.
 Get a photo of the sculpture in the park.
 It looks like a man painting a canvas, and at just the right angle you can see the lighthouse that is being "painted."